 Note that if the abuse involved sexual abuse, district attorneys would bring charges for sexual assault or open and gross lewdness in Nevada.
 Warning signs may include STIs and genital bruising.

-Nevada’s legal definition of neglect of older people is defying legal or contractual obligations to provide care.
+Nevada’s definition of neglect of older people is defying legal or contractual obligations to provide care.

 Sometimes victims are physically restrained, and the abuser may falsely tell outside people that the elderly person does not want visitors.

-Nevada’s legal definition of elder exploitation occurs when you:
+Nevada’s definition of elder exploitation occurs when you:

 - Have trust or power of attorney over the victim, and